FAQs

 22. Will my horse get laminitis?

 Possibly.
-Research has found that some horses with CPL do develop laminitis, but what we don’t yet know is why.
+Research has found that some horses with CPL do develop laminitis and many of them live with low grade inflammation in their hooves.

 23. What can I feed my horse?

-Ideally, a good quality organic, forage-based feed + a balancer.
-Aim for <10% sugars and starch.
+Ideally, a good quality forage-based feed + a balancer if needed.
+Aim for <10-15% sugars and starch.

 24. Will my horse stamp his feet even if he doesn’t have feather mites?

 Yes, they may do when their legs feel strange or uncomfortable as they fill and struggle to drain.
-A lot of CPL horses will stamp their feet straight after exercise which could be because of the effect it has on their legs.
+A lot of CPL horses will stamp their feet straight after exercise or when they are stabled which could be because of the effect it has on their legs.

 25. My horse is scared of clippers.
 What can I do?